Workflow: your CRM system’s management assistant16 Oct 2023

 Short answer…well, no, I guess not.
 But in the same way, you don’t need copy/paste on your mobile or timers on your oven.

 It’s not that the tools within workflow that you use to manage your CRM system are essential.
 But rather that, without them, the workload for your whole team increases.
 And that workload includes lots and lots and lots of small jobs that they’ll have to do over and over and over again.

-And let me tell you, as a former administrative assistant, those kinds of repetitive jobs are both mind numbing and essential.
+And let me tell you, those kinds of repetitive jobs are both mind-numbing and essential.
 They are also easy to forget for anyone whose job isn’t focused entirely on them.
-I could tell you so many stories of new tasks added to my list because a sales person or building surveyor or business manager kept forgetting to do them.
+I could tell you so many stories of new tasks added to my list because a salesperson or building surveyor or business manager kept forgetting to do them.